 The sight of these ferocious fighters caused panic among the English army and they fled along with King Edward – many were butchered to death and few English soldiers returned to England alive.

+Edward and his armies fled to Stirling but were unable to find a safe haven and continued on towards England finally resting at Berwick.
 His troops were being massacred as they retreated at the same time from the Scottish Barbarian reserve forces that had been released by Bruce.

 The battle of Bannockburn proved that a smaller inferior equipped army could beat a much larger army if it had the right battle tactics and superior knowledge of an area, indeed we could praise King Bruce for his superior planning and tactics, but we must also consider that King Edward made some very bad choices during the battle of Bannockburn which he should have won with his superior forces.